lewisl9029/rfcs/text/0000-anonymous-components.md

 As illustrated in the example above, this new form of indirection can add a significant amount of friction to working with hooks on a day to day basis, causing countless new named components to be created whose name might add little to no value, and in the process exacerbating prop drilling and types boilerplate.

-(blockquoting for emphasis)
+## Users, not libraries, should dictate when to introduce indirection

-> On a more fundamental level, I believe that the choice to introduce indirection or not should be left to the case-by-case judgement of the user, not something that should be forced upon them by arbitrary constraints of the APIs they use.
+On a more fundamental level, I believe that the choice to introduce indirection or not should be left to the case-by-case judgement of the user, not something that should be forced upon them by arbitrary constraints of the APIs they use.

->
-> Control over indirection, or control over granularity of componentization and variable hoisting in this case, is one of the most powerful tools we have for managing complexity.
+Control over indirection, or control over granularity of componentization and variable hoisting in this case, is one of the most powerful tools we have for managing complexity.

->
-> The anonymous component pattern introduced in this RFC aims to restore this control over indirection to the hands of users, something that has been often deprived from them by the rules of hooks ever since its introduction.
+The anonymous component pattern introduced in this RFC aims to restore this control over indirection to the hands of users, something that has been often deprived from them by the rules of hooks ever since its introduction.

+## Opening up additional use cases for hooks

-Even more interestingly, it also opens up the possibility for a new set of use cases for hooks, where previously the excessive levels of indirection introduced by the rules of hooks made usage ergonomics prohibitively poor.
+Even more interestingly, the anonymous component pattern also opens up the possibility for a new set of use cases for hooks, where previously the excessive levels of indirection introduced by the rules of hooks made usage ergonomics prohibitively poor.

 My most prominent use case for this is an experimental [useStyles](https://github.com/lewisl9029/use-styles) CSS-in-JS hook meant to provide styles to elements without forcing indirection through named styled components at every step of the way (think of it as a more robust, runtime-only version of `@emotion/babel-plugin`'s [css prop](https://emotion.sh/docs/css-prop)).